romainchapou/nostalgic-term.nvim/README.md

   add_normal_mode_mappings = false, -- if true, also add mappings in normal mode (with nore) add_vim_ctrl_w = false, -- if true, add ctrl-w as a launcher of window commands also in
-                          -- the terminal, as in Vim })
+                          -- the terminal, as in Vim
+  enabled_filetypes = {}, -- a list of the filetypes for custom terminal buffers where mode
+                          -- saving and mappings should be applied.
+This is useful for -- compatibility with other terminal plugins, see the README.
+})
 ```